jantman/misc-scripts/ubiquiti-mac-acl/README.txt

 - when a user adds a MAC address, the AP will reload config and then restart.
 It would be bad to let someone just sit there clicking the button...

+3) The AP will only handle 32 MACs.
+If you give it an array longer than that, it will only add the first 32 to the config.

 =====USAGE====
 Be sure to change the global variables at the top of updateAPconfigs.php.inc to suit your environment.
 You must already have pubkey-based SSH